Deaf Drum Circles

 and helps everything go smoother.

 At this one kids camp event, they were swapping in a new signer every 10 minutes, so be ready for that

 if it happens.
-We jammed out like is was swapping out drummers mid-jam like Parliament Funkadelic
+We jammed out like they were drummers mid-jam like in the Parliament Funkadelic days

-Sometimes it is up to you to keep the groove going.
+Sometimes it is up to you to anchor it, and keep the groove going.